Orbost: History

-For most of the 20th century, Orbost was a fairly prosperous local centre for the forestry and agricultural industries and a supply point for smaller towns in the area.
-In the 1950s and 1960s several new sawmills were opened to exploit the native forests north and east of Orbost.
 By the 1980s, logging of East Gippsland native forests had become an environmental issue.
 This resulted in the creation or extension of National Parks in the area, and a steady decline in forestry and sawmilling jobs.
 The general rural decline of the area and its economy saw the railway close in the mid-1980s and the population drop from around 4,000 to around 2000 by the start of the 21st century.
-Logging and forestry continues to be a contentious issue in 2004 and 2005 in the Goolengook Valley, near the Errinundra National Park.

 The Snowy Mountains Scheme resulted in the waters of the Snowy River being diverted to the Murray and Murrumbidgee Rivers and associated irrigation schemes.
 During the 1990s the low level of water in the Snowy River was a major concern, with a political campaign to increase the flow of water from the dam at Jindabyne.
 Independent candidate from the Orbost district, Craig Ingram, was elected in 1999, and re-elected in 2002, to the Victorian Legislative Assembly.

 The small rural communities of Bendoc, Bonang and Tubbut lie North East of Orbost.
 Delegate in NSW is the next major town geographically across the NSW/Vic Border from Orbost.

 Sports

 The town is represented in the sport of Australian rules football by the Orbost-Snowy Rovers in the East Gippsland Football League.

 The town's cricket teams have been successful at all levels in the Bairnsdale Cricket Association, ranging from U13s to A Grade.
-The U16s cricket team appeared in the Grand Final for four consecutive years, from 2017-2021, winning both 2020 and 2021.

 The town also boasts a field hockey club which fields junior, women's and men's sides in the East Gippsland Hockey Association.

 Golfers play at the course of the Orbost Golf Club on the Bonang Highway.